lxjwlt/object-bee/README.md

     });
     ```

-The return value of handler would replace the origin value of data.
+The return value of handler would replace the original value of data.

 ```javascript
 const bee = require('object-bee');